JereKuusela/valheim-world_edit_commands/README.md

 - `ammoType=item`: Sets the ammo type for turrets.
 Throwables, magic weapons and enemy weapons ranged weapons seem to work.
 Arrows work too but instantly fall to the ground.
 - `angle=degrees`: Direction of the rectangle when used with `rect`.
 - `baby`: Prevents offspring from growing up.
 - `copy`: Copies most of the ZDO data to the clipboard.
-Excludes some data to work better and to reduce data size.
+Excludes data:
+	- Object scale (redundant because scale usually comes from the spawn system).
+	- Creature spawn coordinates (harmful because creatures try returning to the spawn coordinates when idle).
+	- LocationProxy data (redundant because the location spawn system sets this).
 - `copy=all`: Copies all of the ZDO data to the clipboard.
 - `center`: Sets `rotate` center point at player position.
 - `center=x,z,y`: Overrides the player position and sets `rotate` center point.